AnnaWiktoria/syria-wells-prototype-pwa/README.md

 - Intermittent or no internet access in the field
 - High risk of misinterpretation of outdated or incomplete data
 - Users may not trust their own technical competence.
+- Language barriers: The interface must support both Latin (English/Kurdish) and Arabic (Right-to-Left) scripts seamlessly.
+- Cognitive load: In high-stress situations, the UI must be clear, high-contrast, and forgiving.
 - Extreme environmental conditions (sun, dust, high contrast surroundings)